zateutsch/pwa-workshop-student/workshop/2-add-content.md

 ## Update index.html

-We will first take a look at the entry point of your app, the `index.html` file.
+First, take a look at the entry point of your app, the `index.html` file.
 Let's make a few changes:

 1. Update title field with `<title>Repose</title>`.
 1. Update description metadata field with `<meta name="description" content="This is a mental health journaling app" />`

 ## Update app-home.ts

 This is the home page of Repose.
-We will add a hero section - the first thing people see when they visit Repose.
+You will add a hero section - the first thing people see when they visit Repose.

 1. In the `render()` function, after `<app-header></app-header>`, add the following: